rhit-netsos/netsec-public/docs/concepts/hide.md

 find out the service running on that TCP port; it is really a simple flag you pass to `nmap`.

-In addition, we'd like to know how `nmap` does it's service  discovery.
+In addition, we'd like to know how `nmap` does its service discovery.
 To do so, do the following:

 1. Grab two terminals on the `browser` container.
-In one, run `tcpdump` to capture tcp packets leaving the machine as follows: `tcpdump -i eth0 tcp -w /volumes/discovery.pcap`.
+In one, run `tcpdump` to capture tcp packets leaving the machine as follows: `sudo tcpdump -i eth0 tcp -w /volumes/discovery.pcap`.

 2. On the other terminal window, start the `nmap` service discovery.
 Since we know which port we are targeting, we don't really need to run another scan,